Surface Tension Between Coexisting Phases of Active Brownian Particles: Abstract

 \section{Abstract}

 The confliction between the stable interface in phase-separated active Brownian particles and its negative surface tension, obtained mechanically via the active pressure, has sparked considerable debate about the formula of active surface tension.
-Based on the intrinsic pressure of active system, we here derive a proper mechanical expression of active surface tension by calculating the work required to create a differential interface area, while remaining interfacial profile invariant (not considered previously).
-Our expression yields a significantly positive surface tension that increases with the particle actvity, which is supported by mechanical analysis on the interface.
-Our results thus fundamentally resolve the contradiction related to active surface tension.
+Based on the intrinsic pressure of active system, we here derive a new mechanical expression of active surface tension by calculating the work required to create a differential interface area, while remaining the interfacial profiles of intensive quantities invariant (not considered previously).
+Our expression yields a significantly positive surface tension that increases with the particle activity, which is further supported by mechanical stability analysis of both steady-state droplet and fluctuating interface.
+Our work is thus promising to resolve the contradiction related to active surface tension.